-If you have COVID-19 symptoms, or had close contact with someone with COVID-19, separate yourself to prevent spreading coronavirus to others.
+If you have COVID-19 symptoms, or had contact with someone with COVID-19, separate yourself to prevent spreading coronavirus to others.

-Depending on how much COVID-19 there is where you live, tests might be kept for those at risk of severe COVID-19, for those in hospital and for sick health workers.
+As more and more people get COVID-19, there are not enough tests for everyone in our country.
+Depending on how much COVID-19 there is where you live, tests must be kept for those at risk of severe COVID-19, for those in hospital and for sick health workers.